TonyRipa/PlaceValue/README.md

 ------------------
 <i>SparsePlaceValueRatio1</i> is a sparse version of PlaceValueRatio.
 It is a ratio of 2 SparsePlaceValue1s.
 PlaceValueRatio can handle numbers like 1/11.
 SparsePlaceValueRatio1 would handle that as 1 / 1E1+1.
 SparsePlaceValueRatio1 can handle more exotic ratios such as 1 / 1E½+1 .

-Polynomial
+Polynomial1
 -------------
-<i>polynomial.js</i> is a datatype for representing polynomials; an application of the WholePlaceValue datatype.
+<i>polynomial1.js</i> is a 1D datatype for representing polynomials; an application of the WholePlaceValue datatype.

 The PlaceValue data-type is particularly well-suited to polynomial arithmetic.
 Polynomial arithmetic uses a placeholder x.
 PlaceValue arithmetic dispenses with this placeholder.

-<i>polynomial.html</i> is a demo for polynomial.js.
+<i>polynomial1.html</i> is a demo for polynomial1.js.

 SparsePolynomial1
 ------------------------